Raise a glass! Study says that gin & tonic can help soothe hay fever

 As a hayfever sufferer, I've always dreaded this pollen filled time of year.

-However, instead of having to hide away in a cloud of tissues and Claritin, you can now casually sip on gin and get the same effects or at the very least... it's the alcoholic beverage of choice to avoid making your hayfever any worse.
+However, instead of having to hide away in a cloud of tissues and Claritin, you can now casually sip on gin and get the same effects, or at the very least... it's the alcoholic beverage of choice to avoid making your hay fever any worse.

 On the other hand, beer was making me feel really ill even though I'd usually be a beer drinker.
-After a quick Google, I found that fermented beverages are culprits when it comes to setting off hayfever.
+After a quick Google, I found that fermented beverages are culprits when it comes to setting off hay fever.

 I hate to be the bearer of bad news but if you love a glass of red wine with your al fresco lunch you may find yourself with puffy eyes.
 Dark drinks like red wine are on the opposite end of the scale.
 It'll basically give you the same effects as rubbing your face in a bunch of flowers.

-Now when you fancy a gin and tonic all you have to say is "It's for my allergies", and you won't even be spoofing.
+Now when you fancy a gin and tonic all you have to say is: "It's for my allergies", and you won't even be spoofing.

-So who's coming for a rooftop cocktail?
+So who's for a cocktail?